inBeat/inbeat-website/content/top-influencers/tiktok/skincare/argentina/_index.md

 ---
-title: Top 10 Skincare TikTok Influencers In Argentina In 2023
+title: Top 10 Skincare TikTok Influencers In Argentina In 2024
 description: >-
-  Find top skincare TikTok influencers in Argentina in 2023.
-Most popular hashtags: #skincare #makeup #fyp #argentina.
+  Find top skincare TikTok influencers in Argentina in 2024.
+Most popular hashtags: #skincare #fyp #makeup #parati.
 platform: TikTok
-hits: 9
+hits: 10
-text_top: Discover the best TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 9 TikTok influencers like this in Argentina for you to pitch.
+text_bottom: inBeat has 10 TikTok influencers like this in Argentina for you to contact.
 profiles:
   - username: "inkietablog"
     fullname: >-